cjpleasant88/Grab-Go/GrabAndGo/README.md

 ## Achievements

+- 14 April 2002 - Incorporated Encryption of Passwords that are stored in the database
 - 12 April 2020 - Incorporated Client side Entry Validation on Login Page
 - 11 April 2020 - Created Actions that allow the updating of the database within the app
 - 10 April 2020 - Added create Views for Products and Users